Tornedalians: Population

 Sweden does not distinguish minority groups in population censuses.
 The number of people who identify themselves as "Tornedalians" is usually estimated to be between 30,000 and 150,000.
 Estimates are complicated by the fact that the remote and sparsely populated Tornedalen area has been particularly struck by the 20th-century urbanisation and unemployment.
 In 2006, a large radio survey about Finnish/Meänkieli speakers was conducted in Sweden.
 The result was that 469,000 individuals in Sweden claimed to understand or speak Finnish and/or Meänkieli.
 Those who can speak or understand Meänkieli are estimated to be 150,000–175,000.

+Linguist Mikael Parkvall estimates an upper bound of 40,000 native speakers of Meänkieli, though it is unclear what part of the total Tornedalian population this number represents.

 Traditional clothing

 After Christmas service in Tornio, 1820s.

 Traditional men's clothing was distinguished by the so-called långkolt (Swedish for "long gákti") along with a sort of blue or black hat typically adorned with red seams, often called a kairalakki.
 During winter the peski might be used over the långkolt.
 Blue and red were the most common colours but also black, yellow, grey and green featured commonly.
 Women often wore kirtles and short jackets, with a coif or huivi which is a sort of head scarf.
 What in Swedish is called a näbbsko (beak-shoe) is the traditional footwear used by Tornedalians.
 They are typically made of reindeer or cow hide.
 Winter shoes are known as nutukka, while summer shoes are known as paulakengät or vuotakengät.
 Historically, wealthier Lantalaiset sometimes wore Sámi silver belts.
 Because of Swedification little of this fashion has survived.

 In 1912 a Swedish commission in Luleå, inspired by the romantic nationalism of the era, set about designing folk costumes for Norrbotten.
 It was then that the current Torne valley costume (Swedish: Tornedalsdräkt) was designed.
 The Torne valley dress was used in both schools and work camps and became very widespread.
 Today it has become a pillar of Tornedalian women's fashion.
 The men's dress seems to have never caught on.
 Silver and tin are commonly used in jewelry.